coincashew/coincashew/coins/overview-ada/guide-how-to-build-a-haskell-stakepool-node/part-iii-operation/registering-your-stake-pool.md

 Now upload your **poolMetaData.json** to your website or a public website such as [https://pages.github.com/](https://pages.github.com)

-Refer to [this quick guide](https://www.coincashew.com/coins/overview-ada/guide-how-to-build-a-haskell-stakepool-node/how-to-upload-poolmetadata.json-to-github) if you need help hosting your metadata on github.com
+For example, you can [upload pool metadata to GitHub](../part-v-tips/uploading-pool-metadata-to-github.md)

-Verify the metadata hashes by comparing your uploaded .json file and your local .json file's hash.&#x20;
+Verify the metadata hashes by comparing your uploaded .json file and your local .json file's hash.

 {% tabs %}
 {% tab title="block producer node" %}